Research Fellow, The Patrick G Johnston Centre for Cancer Research

-This role will involve characterising the response of cells with a range of different tissue and genetic backgrounds to ionising radiation across a range of biological endpoints, and correlate this with their underlying biology.
-You work as part of an interdisciplinary team funded through Dr McMahon’s UKRI Future Leaders Fellowship to develop novel predictive models of intrinsic sensitivity to radiation therapy.
+This role will involve developing new computational models of the sensitivity of different cell types to radiation, based on their underlying genetic and physiological characteristics.
+This research fellow will work as part of an interdisciplinary team funded through Dr McMahon’s UKRI Future Leaders Fellowship to develop novel predictive models of intrinsic sensitivity to radiation therapy.

-The successful candidate will work in collaboration with other members of the team to support the interpretation of these data, and the development of new integrated models of the drivers of radiation sensitivity.
-You will also be expected to contribute to the supervision of junior members of the team, including undergraduate and postgraduate students as well as day-to-day running of the laboratory.
+The research fellow will work in collaboration with other members of the team involved in acquisition of new radiation response data to support the interpretation of results and the identification of key experimental studies needed to further refine models.
+They will also be expected to contribute to the supervision of junior members of the team, including undergraduate and postgraduate students as appropriate.

 The successful candidate must have:

-- Have or be about to obtain a PhD in radiation biology, biophysics, biomedical science or a related subject.
+- Have or be about to obtain a PhD in radiation biology, bioinformatics, computational biology or a related subject.

 - Three years relevant research experience.